-Home equity loans are also commonly called "second mortgages", because they are an additional loan on top of the original mortgage.
+Home equity loans are also commonly called "second mortgages" because they are an additional loan on top of the original mortgage.
 The amount you have available to borrow is based on your home's equity value.
 This is simply the difference between your unpaid mortgage balance and the current appraised value of your home.
 Home equity loans are disbursed in a lump sum of money that you can use at your discretion.

 A home equity line of credit, or HELOC, is similar to the standard home equity loan with one exception.
 Instead of getting a lump sum of money, you'll have access to a line of credit with a set limit.
 Your bank will provide you checks or a card to use in association with this account, just like you would use any other credit card or checking account.
 You only use what you need, therefore you'll only pay back what you've borrowed.
-Typically HELOCs have a draw period that lasts a few years.
+Typically, HELOCs have a draw period that lasts five to 10 years.
 You can borrow and repay money freely during this time.
 Once the draw period is over, you enter the repayment term to repay the balance.